ESPRI-Mod/docs/mkdocs/docs/esgf/cert_mgmt.md

 ### Monitoring

-Certificate validity and alert are managed in Nagios.
+Certificates’ validity and alerts are managed in nagios.
 Ask to the IPSL's support for running SSL certificate validity check on the machines.